 Broader family- and community-level factors can add to individual stress exposure and further increase risk for psychopathology.
 School environmental factors such as engagement were significantly related to symptoms of internalizing, externalizing, anxiety, and depression in the ABCD Study (Qiu & Liu, 2023; Thapaliya et al., 2021).
 Lower levels of household income and parental education and higher neighborhood poverty as measured with area deprivation index were also associated with increased externalizing (Maxwell et al., 2021; Teeuw et al., 2023).
 The exposome is designed to capture individual-level stressors such as cumulative adverse events as well as family- and community-level stressors, and higher exposome scores have been associated with increased psychopathology.
 For example, individuals with higher exposome scores based on 348 environmental variables from the ABCD Study tended to have higher levels of self- and parent-reported psychopathology.
 When combined with basic demographic information, a model including these exposome scores was able to capture 38.2% of the variance in the psychopathology p-factor (Hoffman et al., 2024; Moore et al., 2022).

 In addition to additive genetic and environmental effects on psychopathology, numerous studies have demonstrated a role of gene by environment interactions in psychiatric symptoms and diagnoses.
 For example, internalizing and externalizing scores for youth in the ABCD Study were best explained by models including genome-exposome interactions where the exposome measured cumulative negative life events and proximal contextual factors such as school risk and parental monitoring (Choi et al., 2022).
 MDD PRS and anxiety PRS also interacted with measures of stress such that there was a stronger relationship between PRS and depression or anxiety symptoms, respectively, for subjects with increased loneliness, long-term difficulties, greater numbers of stressful life events, and decreased social support (Wang et al., 2023).
-Interactions between a multilocus genetic profile score (MGPS) based on four HPA axis genes (FKBP5, NR3C1, NR3C2, and GRHR1) and environmental factors were also associated with symptoms of depression and anxiety in a sample of Han Chinese adolescents.
+Interactions between a multilocus genetic profile score (MGPS) based on four key HPA axis genes (FKBP5, NR3C1, NR3C2, and GRHR1) and environmental factors were also associated with symptoms of depression and anxiety in a sample of Han Chinese adolescents.
 Higher levels of childhood maltreatment were linked with increased comorbid depression and anxiety symptoms in individuals with high levels, but not those with low levels, of this HPA axis-related MGPS (Cao et al., 2024).
 Similarly, only subjects with high HPA axis-related MGPS displayed stronger interactions between childhood maltreatment, exposure to recent interpersonal stress, and symptoms of depression (Sun & Cao, 2024).
 Given the impact of gene by environment interactions on psychopathology, the final research question of this study explores potential interactions between the stress-sensitivity PRS and environmental factors.
 RQ3: How do environmental factors as defined by the exposome or by a cumulative adverse event score affect the relationships between stress-sensitivity or psychiatric disorder PRS and emotional and behavioral problems?

 Overall, the proposed study uniquely approaches the relationship between genetics and psychopathology by using an experimentally-derived stress-sensitivity PRS.
 By directly investigating the relationship between the stress-sensitivity PRS and psychopathology (RQ1), it extends prior work which indirectly linked these variables based on changes in postmortem brain tissue of individuals with psychiatric disorders and physiological markers of stress reactivity which differed based on subject PRS.
 This study also takes a novel approach to examining links between genetics and psychiatric outcomes by comparing the experimentally-derived stress-sensitivity PRS with more traditional PRS created based on GWAS summary statistics (RQ2).
 Finally, the present study furthers our understanding of the role of gene by environment interactions on psychopathology by analyzing the combined effects of the stress-sensitivity PRS and two different types of environmental measures (RQ3).